SAP/luigi/docs/general-settings.md

 ## Third-party cookies support check

-You can check whether the user's browser supports third-party cookies by defining a **thirdPartyCookieCheck** object which expects a function called **thirdPartyCookieErrorHandling** and an optional **thirdPartyCookiesScriptLocation** parameter.
+You can check whether the user's browser supports third-party cookies by defining a **thirdPartyCookieCheck** object which expects a function called **thirdPartyCookieErrorHandling** and optional **disabled** and **thirdPartyCookiesScriptLocation** parameters.
 When **thirdPartyCookiesScriptLocation** is set, the Luigi Core application checks third-party cookie support only once and not on every micro frontend call.
 If it is *not* set, the Luigi Core application checks third-party cookie support whenever a micro frontend is loaded.

 To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/main/core/third-party-cookies) catalog.
 Deploy this file on a domain different from your main application's and set **thirdPartyCookieScriptLocation** to the `init.html` file.
 During initialization, Luigi detects cookies support and produces an alert if cookies are disabled in the user's browser.